-Students desiring an overload must request a waiver of the normal course-load limits from the Graduate Coordinator.
+Students desiring an overload must request a waiver of the normal course-load limits from the Director of Graduate Studies.
 This request must be made and approved before the student attempts to register for an overload.
 Occasionally, to satisfy conditions of a loan or scholarship, a student may have to overload.
 In such cases the English Department and Graduate School will work with the student to ensure that the required conditions for scholarships and loans are met.